Updated in 2019

-According to the ABTA, one of the biggest travel trends for 2016 are adventure holidays for the over 55s.
+According to ABTA, one of the fastest growing travel trends are adventure and solo holidays for the over 55s.

 A trip that may encompass activities ranging from a planned or guided walk through a town or the countryside, to skydiving and whitewater rafting.
-Popular holidays for the over 55s include anything from wildlife tours and safaris to sailing and archaeological excursions.
+Popular holidays for the over 55s include anything from wildlife tours and safaris to sailing, coach trips and archaeological excursions.

 Why have they become so popular?

-Changes made last year to the pension regulations mean those over 55 can now access their pension much earlier than they could in previous years.
-From a consumer survey conducted for the ABTA by Arkenford Ltd. (2) it was found that;
+Changes made in 2015 to the pension regulations mean those over 55 can now access their pension much earlier than they could in previous years.
+From a consumer survey conducted for the ABTA by Arkenford Ltd. (1) it was found that;

 20% of 55-75 year olds surveyed would take cash out of their pension and 35% of these would spend it on a holiday – with a whopping 59% saying they would spend it on a ‘Holiday of a Lifetime’.
 This is where the adventure part comes in!